Category: Work Life Quality

 Goodbye Corporate Life

 I’m saying goodbye to the corporate life.
 Maybe it will turn out to be a mistake.
 Maybe not.
 I really hope not, anyway.
-No matter what, though, I believe my work life quality is about to change.
+No matter what, though, I believe my work life quality is about to change significantly for the better.

 I quit my job – a very nice, corporate job at a well-recognized and ages old organization with benefits and a corner office.